DJ2211/AI-Interviewer/README.md

 ```

 2. Add the Kokoro TTS Model
-Because of GitHub's file size limits, the Text-to-Speech model is not included in the repository.

-Download the kokoro.onnx model from [].
-Place the kokoro.onnx file directly into your API folder (or wherever your code is expecting to find it).
+Place the kokoro.onnx file directly into your API folder (along with program.cs of API project).

 3. Start the LLM
 Open Ollama and run your downloaded LLM from the terminal: